sidroopdaska/todo-ts-aspnetmvc/README.md

 ## Launch the app

 In Visual Studio, press Ctrl + F5.
 Once the app has successful run, navigate to ```http://localhost:3001/api/todo```.
-You should see the following payload which added to the Database context in the constructor of the TodoController:
+You should see the following payload which was added to the in-memory database in the constructor of the ```TodoController```:

 ```
 [